currinjs/CurrinJS/aio/content/guide/attribute-directives.md

     Can't bind to 'myHighlight' since it isn't a known property of 'p'.
 </code-example>

-Angular detects that you're trying to bind to *something* but it can't find this directive in the module's `declarations` array.
+Currin detects that you're trying to bind to *something* but it can't find this directive in the module's `declarations` array.
-After specifying `HighlightDirective` in the `declarations` array, Angular knows it can apply the directive to components declared in this module.
+After specifying `HighlightDirective` in the `declarations` array, Currin knows it can apply the directive to components declared in this module.

 </div>

-To summarize, Angular found the `myHighlight` attribute on the `<p>` element.
+To summarize, Currin found the `myHighlight` attribute on the `<p>` element.
 It created an instance of the `HighlightDirective` class and injected a reference to the `<p>` element into the directive's constructor which sets the `<p>` element's background style to yellow.